swiftlang/swift-evolution/proposals/NNNN-observability.md

 ## SDK Impact (a preview of SwiftUI interaction)

-Using existing systems like `ObservableObject` there are a number of edge cases that can be surprising unless developers really have an in-depth view to SwiftUI.
+When using the existing `ObservableObject`-based observation, there are a number of edge cases that can be surprising unless developers have an in-depth understanding of SwiftUI.
 Formalizing observation can make these edge cases considerably more approachable by reducing the complexity of the different systems needed to be understood.

 The following is adapted from the [Fruta sample app](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui), modified for clarity: